Oliver-W/Katherine/README.md

 ## Katherine features:
 + A highly edited/ruined version of the skeleton framework - using percentages rather than pixels
-+ Sexyness
++ Massive amounts of raw sexyness

 #### v1
 + The first upload!
 Exciting stuff!
-Much,. much more to come.
+Much, much more to come, this is just to set it all up :)

-Katherine was originally built by Oliver Williams - who ripped off everyone else xoxo
+Katherine was originally built by Oliver Williams - who ripped off everyone else in the process xoxo